 >25% Similarity, the manuscript will be rejected without going through the peer-review process.
 The authors will receive the results and are advised to revise the manuscript and resubmit it.
 Authors may be given a chance to revise depending on the potential impact and quality of data.

-REiLA Journl adheres to the international policies against plagiarism.
-Plagiarism is the exposing of another person’s thoughts or words as though they were your own, without without permission, credit, or acknowledgment, or because of failing to cite the sources properly.
+REiLA Journal adheres to international policies against plagiarism.
+Plagiarism is the exposing of another person’s thoughts or words as though they were your own, without permission, credit, or acknowledgment, or because of failing to cite the sources properly.
 Plagiarism can take diverse forms, from literal copying to paraphrasing the work of another.
 To properly judge whether an author has plagiarised, we emphasize the following possible situations: